rsyslog/rsyslog/source/dev_oplugins.rst

 each message individually.
-If the plugin tries to be "smarter" than the rsyslog engine and does not commit messages in those cases (for example), the plugin puts message stream integrity at risk: once rsyslog has notified the plugin of transacton end, it discards all messages as it considers them committed and save.
+If the plugin tries to be "smarter" than the rsyslog engine and does not commit messages in those cases (for example), the plugin puts message stream integrity at risk: once rsyslog has notified the plugin of transaction end, it discards all messages as it considers them committed and save.
 If now something goes wrong, the rsyslog core does not try to recover lost messages (and keep in mind that "goes wrong" includes such uncontrollable things like connection